Developer(s) – Guerrilla Games

 Graphics – 10/10

 The game’s visuals are phenomenal from both a technical and conceptual perspective.
-The level of detail is unlike anything I’ve ever seen on even the PlayStation 4, which is saying a lot since I’ve played a great deal of technically marvellous games on the system like InFamous: Second Son and Killzone: Shadow Fall.
+The level of detail is unlike anything I’ve ever seen on even the PlayStation 4, which is saying a lot since I’ve played a great deal of technically marvelous games on the system like InFamous: Second Son and Killzone: Shadow Fall.
 But more impressive than this, the game’s universe is unlike anything I’ve ever seen.
-It takes place in a post-apocalyptic earth whereby humanity has regressed to prehistoric culture, but the wild is infested with dangerous robotic animals made with technology that was widespread before the events of the game.
+It takes place in a post-apocalyptic Earth whereby humanity has regressed to prehistoric culture, but the wild is infested with dangerous robotic animals made with technology that was widespread before the events of the game.
 The world in this title is extremely impressive to look at, and to me, it sets a new standard within the industry in terms of cutting edge graphics.

 Gameplay – 8.5/10

 Outside the main story and various side quests, The object of the game is to hunt animals around the world in order to develop the character and to discover new materials used to upgrade equipment, weapons, and storage capacity.
 There is great freedom to be had in terms of choice of how to approach combat; the player can choose to take a more stealthy approach and use environmental hazards to subdue enemies without being detected, or they may choose to take the less subtle route and go in all guns blazing.
 Upgrades provide the player with new abilities to assist them whilst taking all these different approaches towards combat.
 Morality mechanics also play a part in the game similar to Mass Effect whereby the decisions the player makes affect the outcome of the story and player’s influence over NPCs.
 Whilst it’s a little bare compared to some other open-world game, which is ultimately why I would have to place Breath of the Wild above it when comparing the two games, there is still a lot of things to do within the game that will keep players entertained for an extraordinary amount of time.

 Controls – 10/10